Best vacation destinations for Americans during COVID-19: Updated

 Once known as British Honduras, Belize is the only Central American country with English as an official (and commonly used) language.
 This is very helpful for those of us who took a language other than Spanish in school.
 Belize feels a surprising amount like a little Jamaica, although sandy beaches are harder to find than you might expect.
 Still, the resort islands of Ambergris Caye and Caye Caulker are a lot of fun and the Placencia Peninsula does have many great, sandy beaches.
 Belize is a hot spot for diving and snorkeling, with the second largest coral reef in the world just off shore.

-COVID-19 rules: Belize opened back up to tourists on October 1 and they are requiring visitors to download their health app to prove your status as someone who submitted a negative COVID test less taken less than 3 days before arrival.
+COVID-19 rules: Belize opened back up to tourists in late 2020 and they are requiring visitors to download their health app to prove your status as someone who submitted a negative COVID test less taken less than 3 days before arrival.
 Visitors also have to stay within the approved resort areas and hotels, though that shouldn't be a problem for most people.